 1. Google’s free website satisfaction surveys

-Google offers to add a page to your website so when a user lands there, they are faced with a quick survey that asks overall: how satisfied are you with this website, what put you off, what’s the main reason for visiting the website today, did the website successfully fulfill your reason for visiting?
-All quality data that could provide you with a unique understanding of what user like and perhaps more importantly, do not like!
+Google offers to add a page to your website so when a user lands there, they are faced with a quick survey that asks overall: how satisfied are you with this website, what put you off, what’s the main reason for visiting the website today, did the website successfully fulfil your reason for visiting?
+All quality data could provide you with a unique understanding of what users like and perhaps more importantly, do not like!

 2. Removing barriers